 Perovskite Solar Cell Efficiency Calculator

-Using the calculator is straightforward, but it helps to enter values the same way they are reported in photovoltaic literature.
-Type the open-circuit voltage in volts, the short-circuit current density in milliamps per square centimeter, the fill factor as a percentage, and the incident light power in milliwatts per square centimeter.
-The default incident power is 100 mW/cm² because that is the common one-sun benchmark used in lab reporting.
-If your test setup uses a different irradiance level, replace that value so the result reflects your actual measurement conditions.
+Use this perovskite solar cell efficiency calculator with the same units that appear in a lab notebook or paper.
+Enter open-circuit voltage in volts, short-circuit current density in milliamps per square centimeter, fill factor as a percentage, and incident light power density in milliwatts per square centimeter.
+The default 100 mW/cm² matches the standard one-sun reference used in many photovoltaic measurements, but you should replace it if your measurement used a different irradiance.

-- Short-circuit current density, Jsc: the current per unit active area when the device terminals are shorted.
-It depends on light absorption, charge generation, and carrier collection.
+- Short-circuit current density, Jsc: photocurrent per unit area at zero terminal voltage; it depends on absorption, charge extraction, and optical losses in the stack.

-The fill factor is entered as a percentage in the form, so the calculator converts it to a decimal before applying the equation.
-That detail matters.
-If you type 80 for fill factor, the internal multiplication uses 0.80.
-The units also matter, but in a convenient way.
-When Jsc is entered in mA/cm² and Pin is entered in mW/cm², the area units cancel and the power ratio is consistent without extra conversion factors.
-That is why photovoltaic papers often present the equation in exactly this compact form.
+Because fill factor is entered as a percentage, the calculator converts it to a decimal before applying the equation.
+That means FF = 80 becomes 0.80 internally.
+The unit pairing is also intentional.
+When Jsc is entered in mA/cm² and Pin is entered in mW/cm², the area terms cancel cleanly, which is why the percentage comes out without any extra conversion steps.
+This is the same compact form you will see in many photovoltaic papers and device summaries.

 | Voc (V) | Jsc (mA/cm²) | Fill Factor (%) | Pin (mW/cm²) | Efficiency (%) |